 Security test results

-We’ve finished running the security tests and if you’re impatient for the results, you can see them by accessing this link.
+We’ve finished running the security tests and if you’re impatient for the results, you can see them below:

 Speed benchmark results

 We’re going to pick a few random servers and run our speed test against them.
 The reason why we don’t just test one server (preferably the one that’s closest to us) is that we’re trying to see its behavior in various scenarios and use a reasonably wide spread while doing so.

 |Germany||76 Mbps||32 ms||113 ms||30 Mbps||90 MB||70 MB|

 |Hong Kong||39 Mbps||250 ms||319 ms||5.6 Mbps||80 MB||20 MB|

 The speed values for these servers is quite good; we couldn’t help but notice the difference in speed between servers in Europe, for instance, and the ones in Australia.
 It’s rather obvious that the server cluster on that side received a greater deal of attention.
 Not saying that the others were neglected, but a bit more balance would’ve been nice, too.

 Unlocking popular services with TunnelBear